motlin/dotfiles/README.md

 # 🏠 Understanding This Dotbot Repository

 This repository uses [Dotbot](https://github.com/anishathalye/dotbot) to manage dotfiles.
-Dotbot is a lightweight tool that creates symlinks from the home directory to files in the dotfiles repository based on a YAML configuration.
-Unlike more complex dotfile managers like Chezmoi, which uses templating, encryption, and state management, Dotbot takes a minimalist approach, making it easy to understand and debug.
+Dotbot creates symlinks from the home directory to files in the dotfiles repository based on YAML configuration.
+Dotbot competes with Chezmoi but is simpler, avoiding the need for templating.

 ## 🚀 Installation